kxdekxde/nikke-character-swapper/README.md

   - Download and install [Microsoft C++ Build Tools](https://aka.ms/vs/17/release/vs_BuildTools.exe), and after that install the necessary libraries following [this video](https://files.catbox.moe/vqsuix.mp4).

   - Open a Windows PowerShell window as Admin, type: pip install UnityPy.
 And hit enter to install UnityPy for Python.
+  - On the same PowerShell window type: pip install requests.
+Hit enter to install.